 As temperatures heat up across the country, some components on Class 8 trucks need extra attention to prevent failures or costly fixes down the line.
 Mike Hasinec, vice president of maintenance support at Penske Truck Leasing, said focusing on certain items when temperatures surge can prevent unscheduled maintenance and costly repairs.

-Air Conditioning Systems
+Air Conditioning System Maintenance

-Proper tire pressures improve safety as well as tire life and fuel economy, and tires need special care when temperatures increase.
+Proper summer tire pressures improve safety as well as tire life and fuel economy, and tires need special care when temperatures increase.
 Tires tend to run hotter and wear faster in the warm weather, and the tread portion of the tire becomes softer in the summer months.
 That makes tires more susceptible to punctures from road debris.

-Cooling and Electrical Systems
+Cooling and Electrical System Maintenance

-Penske checks cooling systems on every preventive maintenance inspection, and Hasinec said it is vital to maintain a good 50/50 mix throughout the year, which helps with boiling points as well as freezing points.
+Penske checks the cooling systems on every preventive maintenance inspection, and Hasinec said it is vital to maintain a good 50/50 mix throughout the year, which helps with boiling points as well as freezing points.

 Electronic component failures can be caused by damaged or missing heat guards, heat shields or heat deflectors, especially within those components found near the exhaust system after-treatment devices.
 Excessive heat can also melt or make the plastic electrical connectors brittle, leading to electrical malfunctions caused by poor connections at the electronic control units, sensors and solenoids that control various vehicle systems.